YashaswiVS/Brain_Stroke_Prediction_using_LogisticRegression/README.md

 You can run this project on jupyter notebook or google colab.

-Copy all the commands which is present in .ipynb file to your notebook or colab
+Copy all the commands which is present in .ipynb file to your notebook or colab and run it

-Dataset and Project Report has also been attached
+Dataset(nearly 5000 rows of data) and Project Document has also been attached.